dduan/duan.ca/articles/2025/01/25/grpc-status-with-details-in-swift.md

 type-safe enum from the protobuf definition so that you can display the error in the right context, or perhaps localize it properly.

-Here's the big picture: there maybe many such custom RPC error types.
+Here's the big picture: there may be many such custom RPC error types.
 Our solution should be universal, and flexible to handle each of them.
 Enter interceptors!
 I mean, chances are, you know about them because you are working with gRPC.
 Let's write one to get our type-safe status details.
 Starting with